BelfoSamad/IsMDb/README.md

 - In Pycharm, use VCS to get the Project from this repository
 - to install the required packages, use this command in the terminal (bottom toolbar)

+'''
-'pip install --upgrade -r requirements.txt'
+pip install --upgrade -r requirements.txt
+'''

 <h2>Problems:</h2>